katsup07/checkers/README.md

 # checkers
 A checkers game to play with friends.
 Click on a checkers piece to highlight it and then click on an empty square to move there.
-Note: Some functionality has yet to be finished.

 ## Try it out here:
 https://katsup07.github.io/checkers/